Send me an email LinkedIn

 I was tasked with improving the engineer app.
 There were already known issues engineers were facing, and while addressing those, the business also wanted to explore what further enhancements could be made.

-My first step was to understand the current end-to-end journey for engineers so I mapped out the entire flow, from installing the app through to completing jobs.
-This helped me visualise the full experience, identify immediate pain points, and raise key questions for discussion.
+My first step was to map the full end-to-end engineer journey, from installing the app through to completing jobs.
+This helped me visualise the full experience, identify immediate pain points, and spot opportunities for improvement.

 Current end-to-end journey flow in the engineer app